aws-samples/serverless-genai-food-analyzer-app/README.md

 **Illustrated Use Cases of the GenAi Application**

-- **Text generation** - Amazon Bedrock utilizes Anthropic Claude 3 Haiku to generate the product summary.
+- **Text generation** - Amazon Bedrock utilizes Amazon Nova Micro and Claude 3 Sonnet to generate the product summary.
-- **Text to image** - Amazon Bedrock utilizes Stable Diffusion XL from StabilityAI to generate an image of the product.
+- **Text to image** - Amazon Bedrock utilizes Amazon Nova Canvas and Stable Diffusion XL from StabilityAI to generate an image of the product.
 - **Image to text** - Anthropic Claude 3 Sonnet is leveraged by Amazon Bedrock to identify food elements in the image.